Tiehuis/Tiehuis.github.io/_posts/2017-07-19-iterative-replacement-of-c-with-zig.md

 ### Build System Modification

-The second step we need to perform now is to modify `build.zig` to compile both C and zig files and then link them both together.
+The second step we need to perform is modifying `build.zig` to compile both C and zig files and link them together.

 #### build.zig